MarkEWaite/jenkins-bugs/README.md

 * No branch is defined in the workspace of the multibranch Pipeline unless the local branch extension is used.
-Without a local branch there is no obvious name to descrie the remote destination which should receive commits that only exist locally
+Without a local branch there is no obvious name to describe the remote destination which should receive commits that only exist locally

 * Protocol of origin repository URL may be either https or ssh.
 If